mebusy/notes/dev_notes/AI_CS188_CPS.md

 idea : keep track of all of the unassigned variables , keep track of what values they might reasonably take when we finally get to them.

-in forward checking every time I assign a variable right which collapses its domain to a single choice for now , I checked to see whether there are other unassigned variables that have some illegal values when I take into account that new assignment.
+in forward checking every time I assign a variable which collapses its domain to a single choice for now , I checked to see whether there are other unassigned variables that have some illegal values when I take into account that new assignment.

 example